 Copyright © 2013 Jasmine Grace

-Dance PolesThe standard dance pole typically consists of a hollow steel or brass pole with circular cross section, running from floor to ceiling.
-The diameter is usually around 45-50 mm allowing it to be gripped comfortably with one hand.
+Dance PolesThe standard dance pole typically consists of a hollow pole with circular cross section, running from floor to ceiling.
+The diameter is usually around 40-50 mm allowing it to be gripped comfortably with one hand.
 Another common pole is the spinning pole.
 The purpose of this pole is to create better momentum and higher rates of speed, in order to have a greater dramatic effect.
 It is much harder to learn controlled moves in spinning mode so I recommend a pole that is interchangeable between static and spinning mode.
 It is important to learn a move on a static pole first.

 Poles can be held in place by using threading to brace them against a ceiling joist or by pressure.
 My pole is set up using tension, so it can be easily removed.
 I own the x-pert x-pole and it also has the option to put the pole in spinning mode.
 I highly recommend this pole.
 It is safe, sturdy, and fully adaptable.